 Autism can affect the way a person interacts, communicates, behaves or relates to other people.

-The official term for autism is called ‘autism spectrum disorder’ (ASD).
+The official term for autism is ‘autism spectrum disorder’ (ASD).
 This is because the way autism affects an individual varies widely.

 Autism in children

 Autistic children can respond in different ways.
 For example, an autistic child may not respond when you call their name.
 They may also struggle to give eye contact.
 An autistic child can also sometimes find it difficult to pick up on social ‘cues’, for instance if you smile at them, they might not smile back because they don’t understand this way of interacting with others.